Figure & Spirit

-Figure & Spirit is an album by American jazz saxophonist Lee Konitz recorded in 1976 and released on the Progressive label.
+Figure & Spirit is an album by American jazz saxophonist Lee Konitz, recorded in 1976 and released on the Progressive label.

 Critical reception

-Scott Yanow on Allmusic said "although there are a few minor mistakes, the music is quite exciting and spontaneous.
+Scott Yanow on AllMusic said that, "although there are a few minor mistakes, the music is quite exciting and spontaneous...
 Brown was the best possible substitute for Warne Marsh (Konitz's original choice for the record) and sounds in prime form.
 It's worth acquiring by fans of straight-ahead jazz".

 Track listing

 All compositions by Lee Konitz except where noted.